Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Common simple pairing: BPC-157 + KPV is often reasonable in the same injection when the protocol is designed that way.
 TB-500/TB-4 may be added on TB days in some injury protocols.

 BAC-water rule: standard BAC water is the default.
 NaCl BAC water is mainly for SS-31, MOTS-c, and recurring sermorelin/ipamorelin welts.
-NAD+ ideally uses bicarbonate-buffered BAC water, with NaCl BAC as a practical fallback.
+NAD+ is best bought as a buffered version and reconstituted with NaCl BAC water.
 GHK-Cu can sting, but standard BAC remains the default unless the product says otherwise.

 Safety and Monitoring